 Located close to Sam Sand Dunes is the Desert National Park.
 You can spot deer and several species of birds here.
 It is indeed a paradise for bird-watchers.
 If you opt for a full-day package, you can experience live music shows at night and partake of a delicious Rajasthani dinner.
 Camp for a couple of days and observe the various hues of the desert sky; it changes from hour to hour.

 Whether your plan includes places to visit in Jaisalmer or around it, check into a hotel that knows just how to soothe your tired feet.
-If you wish to be spoilt for comfort, opt for the Club Mahindra Jaisalmer Resort in Rajasthan.
 The haveli-style grand resort is designed to indulge your senses and pamper you to the hilt.